 Not like coffee, oddly.
 It has a dark earthy flavour combined with a nice balance of garlic and onion notes with a background flavour of cumin.
 The rub is low in sugar and salt so that you don’t get an overly salty or overly sweet result, which won’t overpower your BBQ sauces.
 We added a bit of cayenne for a spicy kick but that is completely optional and can be omitted.

-All ingredients can be found at your local grocery store.
+For this coffee rub recipe, all ingredients can be found at your local grocery store.

 You may wonder, “Coffee grounds?
 Really?
 Isn’t that bitter?”